leonardofaria/leonardofaria.net/content/posts/2020/06/16/creating-your-own-eslint-config-package.md

 ESLint is a powerful tool to enforce consistent coding conventions and ensure quality in your JavaScript codebase.
 Coding conventions are sometimes difficult to decide and having a tool to automate enforcement is great to avoid unnecessary discussions.
 Ensuring quality is also a welcoming feature: linters are excellent tools for catching bugs, such as those related to variable scope.

 ESLint is designed to be completely configurable, giving you the option of enabling/disabling each rule, or mixing the rules to match your needs.
 With this in mind, the JavaScript community and companies who use JavaScript can extend the original ESLint config.
-There are [several examples](https://www.npmjs.com/search?q=eslint-config) in the npm registry: [eslint-config-airbnb](https://www.npmjs.com/package/eslint-config-airbnb) is one of the most famous.
+There are <A href="https://www.npmjs.com/search?q=eslint-config">several examples</A> in the npm registry: <A href="https://www.npmjs.com/package/eslint-config-airbnb">eslint-config-airbnb</A> is one of the most famous.

 In your daily basis, you will probably combine more than one config, since there is no one-config-fits-all.
 This post will show how to create your repository of configurations, giving you the option to centralize all your rule definitions.

-The first step is creating a new folder and creating an npm project.
-[By convention](https://eslint.org/docs/developer-guide/shareable-configs), the module name begins with `eslint-config-`, such as `eslint-config-test`.
+The first step is creating a new folder and creating an npm project. <A href="https://eslint.org/docs/developer-guide/shareable-configs">By convention</A>, the module name begins with `eslint-config-`, such as `eslint-config-test`.

 ```bash
 mkdir eslint-config-test